kitarek/elasthttpd/README.md

 of scenarios for which some expectations will be defined and the report for such server session could be built.

+This can be now achieved writing dedicated plugin that will handle such expectation as a part of builder pattern.

 ## Why not just normal HttpServer ?

-The core is so flexible that there is a still possibility to add plugin engine that for some URLs/methods and virtual hosts (like `Host`) could offer web file-related server by activating supplied plugin.
+The core is so flexible that there is a still possibility to add new plugins that for some URLs/methods and virtual hosts (like `Host`) could offer web file-related server by activating supplied plugin.

 The main purpose is to offer the base for HTTP server and the rest should be swappable (serving files, microservices, proxies etc).

-Obviously the central point of this webserver is the ElastHttpD builder which will be improved giving new options and not just only `customRequestConsumer`.
+Obviously the central point of this webserver is the ElastHttpD builder where you can compose and build/nest differnet plugins.

-All the other things possibly will be read from other annotated classes that could contain: scenarios, custom plugins, rules and expectations.